jludden/GYGTempelhof/README.md

 Notes
 - Toggle airplane mode to get an error response
 - Per the project instructions, the app UI "does not need to handle orientation changes."
 Therefore all activities are set to portrait mode and will not rotate.
+- Per the instructions, the app should "allow users to browse all of the reviews...".
+I didn't implement an incremental loading feature, so it can stutter a bit on the 400+ reviews.

 ## Libraries Used